 This is a single grain of rice.
 As you can see... it’s small enough to easily fit on my fingertip.
-It's also the same size of the latest evolution of chips that will soon power the world.
+It’s also the same size as the latest evolution of chips that will soon power the world.

-And they’ll be the size of this grain of rice.
+Yes... they’ll be the size of this grain of rice.

-And yet, these tiny chips will consist of over 50,000 billion microscopic Transistors smaller than the size of a single strand of DNA.
-Seriously think about that for a second...
+And yet, these tiny chips will consist of over 50 billion microscopic transistors smaller than the size of a single strand of DNA.
+I want you to seriously think about that for a second...
 50 billion transistors all strategically packaged in a chip the size of a grain of rice...

 These tiny chips will be more powerful than any chips the world has seen before.

-They’re called “2 Nanometer” chips.
+They’re called “2-nanometer chips.”
 And Intel is expected to be the first to mass-produce them.

-Most importantly... they’ll be produced right here in the United States years before anywhere else in the world will.
+Most importantly... they’ll be produced right here in the United States years before they’re produced anywhere else in the world.

-The implication of this breakthrough development is massive.
-With these new chips, we can expect to see power usage dropping by 75% compared to what’s currently on the market.
-Data Centers, which account for one percent of ALL energy usage in the world...
+The implications of this breakthrough development are massive.
+These new chips are expected to use 75% less power than the chips that are currently on the market.
+Data centers, which account for 1% of ALL energy usage in the entire world...

-Will see their energy use and carbon footprint reduced drastically...
+Will see their energy use and carbon footprint reduced drastically.

-Computer performance will increase by a whopping 45 percent...
+Computer performance will increase by a whopping 45%...
 Making them faster than ever...
 And the battery life of a smartphone is projected to QUADRUPLE!
 Imagine being able to use your phone for 4 days without worrying about charging it!